-This year, more than 228,000 people in the United States will learn they have lung cancer, and more than 142,000 will die from this disease.
+More than 228,000 people a year in the United States learn they have lung cancer, and more than 142,000 die from this disease.
 Just a few years ago, the outlook for metastatic lung cancer was grim.
 Once the cancer had spread outside the lungs, only about 5% of people survived for 5 years.

 But thanks in large part to new immunotherapy drugs like atezolizumab (Tecentriq), durvalumab (Imfinzi), nivolumab (Opdivo), and pembrolizumab (Keytruda), people with metastatic lung cancer are living longer than ever before.

 Julie Brahmer, MD, a lung cancer expert at the Johns Hopkins Kimmel Cancer Center, explains how immunotherapy works and how it has improved the outlook for people with metastatic lung cancer.